carlos-wong/pcs-demo-note-android/README.md

 pcs-demo-note-android
 ===================

-This is a demo application to show PCS capabilities in Android platform.
+This is a sample application to show PCS capabilities in Android platform.